Criteria for Interview/Acceptance

 In screening applications for interview, the Admissions Committee looks carefully at an applicant’s scores on the GRE.
 In past years, most applicants who scored below 1000 combined score on the verbal and quantitative sections of the GRE were not considered for interview.
 For the 2012 cycle, the program began using GRE concordance tables, which can be found here, as a guide to approximate scores from the new GRE.
 However, as is the case with GPAs explained above, the committee carefully evaluates other criteria (see below) to determine eligibility for interview.

-Successful applicants from the 2013 cycle scored at or above the 50th percentile in all areas of the GRE.
+Successful applicants from the most recent cycles scored at or above a cumulative score of 300 on the GRE.

 Please note the committee will evaluate your most recent set of GRE scores only.